 One of the reasons why coworking founders chose this model is that this option provides more control over your brand and business than a franchise model.

 Model 4: Mergers and Acquisitions

 We do see this model amongst smaller coworking operations as well.
-An example is Optix client, Workflourish getting acquired by Craftwork Coffee Co. which combines coworking with coffee shops and has since scaled to three locations across Texas.
+An example is Workflourish getting acquired by Craftwork Coffee Co. which combines coworking with coffee shops.
+They have since scaled to three locations across Texas.

-To learn more about mergers and acquisitions as a scaling model as well as a funding source, read our blog article here.
+To learn more about mergers and acquisitions as a scaling model as well as a funding source, read our blog article.